 Lucie O'Brien, Ken Gelder and Ian Ramsay, Bankruptcy and literature in colonial Australia

-This joint project with the Centre for Corporate Law and Securities Regulations (CCLSR), investigates representations of bankruptcy in the literature of colonial Australia.
+This joint project with the Centre for Corporate Law (CCL), investigates representations of bankruptcy in the literature of colonial Australia.
 It focusses on the poems, short stories and serialised novels that appeared in periodicals published in Victoria, in the 1850s, 60s and 70s.
 The project is examining the ways in which these texts borrowed from Victorian English literature, drawing parallels between financial profligacy and moral degeneracy.
 It is also exploring the ways in which they diverged from English precedents to reflect the unique aspirations and anxieties of a settler colony.